jgordon/axioms/axioms/14 Space.md

               (subfigure v1 p) (subfigure v2 p)))))
 ```

-A polygon is then a closed curve that is made up of n sides.
+A polygon is a closed curve that is made up of n sides.
+Lines 4-5 say that
+the set s is the set of sides of the polygon.
+Lines 6-10 say that every
+point in the polygon is either in a side or is a vertex.
+Line 11 says the
+polygon is a closed planar curve, and line 12 says n is the cardinality of
+the set of sides.

 ```
 (forall (p n)